hyper63/hyper-connect-py/README.md

 $ poetry publish
 ```

-Your package will then be available on PyPI (e.g., https://pypi.org/project/pycounts/) and can be installed by anyone using pip:
+Your package will then be available on PyPI (https://pypi.org/project/hyper-connect/) and can be installed by anyone using pip:

 > See https://py-pkgs.org/03-how-to-package-a-python#publishing-to-pypi